 Like many parents, you may be worried your divorce will have a negative impact on the holiday season for your child.
 This is entirely not true.
 Your child can have many magical holiday memories so long as you focus on putting your child first.
 Below are some ways to help improve the holiday seasons for your child:

-- Plan events for yourself for when you are not with your child.
+Plan events for yourself for when you are not with your child.
 Your child can feel your stress and anxiety.
-Plan activities for yourself while your child is away, so you have less time thinking that they are not with you.
+Plan activities for yourself with other friends and loved ones while your child is with your co-parent to beat the holiday slump.